microsoft/BuildTourHack/stories/2/211_Centennial.md

 * This process will be automated with every build of the solution.

-Reload the Microsoft.Knowzy.UWP.csproj and build the solution.
+Reload **Microsoft.Knowzy.UWP.csproj** and build the solution.

-* Verify that the src\Microsoft.Knowzy.UWP folder contains a desktop folder.
-If the folder is missing, close and reopen  Microsoft.Knowzy.WPF.sln.
+* Verify that the src\Microsoft.Knowzy.UWP folder contains a **desktop** folder.
+If the folder is missing, close and reopen **Microsoft.Knowzy.WPF.sln**.

-* You should be able to run the src\Microsoft.Knowzy.UWP\desktop\Microsoft.Knowzy.WPF.exe app by navigating to the folder and double-clicking on Microsoft.Knowzy.WPF.exe.
-This will test that all of the dependencies for Microsoft.Knowzy.WPF.exe were copied correctly to the desktop folder.
+* You should be able to run the **src\Microsoft.Knowzy.UWP\desktop\Microsoft.Knowzy.WPF.exe** app by navigating to the folder and double-clicking  **Microsoft.Knowzy.WPF.exe**.
+This will test that all of the dependencies for Microsoft.Knowzy.WPF.exe were copied correctly to the **desktop** folder.

 ![desktop folder](images/211-desktop-folder.png)

 #### Step 4: Edit the Microsoft.Knowzy.UWP package manifest to enable the Desktop Bridge extensions

-The Microsoft.Knowzy.UWP project contains a file called Package.appxmanifest that describes how to package your UWP app and its dependencies for the Windows Store.
+The Microsoft.Knowzy.UWP project contains a file called **Package.appxmanifest** that describes how to package your UWP app and its dependencies for the Windows Store.

 The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.
 Every UWP app package must include one package manifest.